Table of Contents[Hide][Show]

 Cheesy Breakfast Casserole Recipe

-- Add the bacon and green onions and stir by hand to combine.
+- Add the bacon and green onions if using and stir by hand to combine.

 - Top with cheese and return to oven until just melted.
 Serve immediately.